-The Stanislas Gate of Nancy is a famous French landmark located in Place Stanislaus in the ancient city of Nancy in Meurthe-et-Moselle.
+The Stanislas Gate of Nancy is a famous French landmark in Place Stanislaus in the ancient city of Nancy in Meurthe-et-Moselle.
 The gate was named after Stanislaus I, the last King of Poland.
-It was built in the 18th Century and is a truly impressive sight to see.
+It was built in the 18th Century and is an awe-inspiring sight.

-The gate is mounted in sandstone pillars and made from wrought iron.
-The fascinating gate features elaborate, gilded carvings on the facade.
+The gate is mounted on sandstone pillars and made from wrought iron—the fascinating gate features elaborate, gilded carvings on the facade.
 Visitors can explore the interior of the gate and learn more about its history.

 25. Statue of the Republic

-Also known as Monument to the Republic, and the Statue of the Second Republic (Statue de la Deuxième République) this is a magnificent bronze statue in France of a woman named Marianne, the personification of the French Republic.
+Also known as Monument to the Republic and the Statue of the Second Republic (Statue de la Deuxième République), this is a magnificent bronze statue of a woman named Marianne in France, the personification of the French Republic.

-Unveiled in 1883, this gorgeous statue was ordered by the city of Paris to commemorate several key events during the French 1st, 2nd, and early stages of the 3rd French Republics.
+Unveiled in 1883, this gorgeous statue was ordered by the city of Paris to commemorate several critical events during the French 1st, 2nd, and early stages of the 3rd French Republic.

 26. Le Panthéon

-The building is an impressive sight, with its neoclassical facade and grand dome.
+The building is impressive, with its neoclassical facade and grand dome.
 It’s located in the Latin Quarter of Paris, on the hill of the Montagne Sainte-Geneviève.

 Visitors can tour the building and view the tombs of France’s most famous citizens.
-Le Panthéon is also open to the public on special occasions, such as Bastille Day.
+Le Panthéon is also open to the public on occasions like Bastille Day.

 See Related: Best Websites for Cheap Flights and Hotels